w3f/polkadot-wiki/docs/general/getting-started.md

 slug: ../getting-started
 ---

 Welcome to the Polkadot Wiki!

+The Wiki serves as the central source of truth for Polkadot.
+It is a community-focused initiative led by Web3 Foundation to keep an up-to-date resource on the best information for learning, building, or maintaining on Polkadot.

-This central source of truth contains guides for interacting with the core functionality.
-Our wiki has three main sections: Learn (for learners), Build (for people that want to build on Polkadot), and Maintain (for people that want to maintain the network).
+The Wiki has three main sections: Learn (for learners), Build (for people that want to build on Polkadot), and Maintain (for people that want to maintain the network).

 ## What is Polkadot?

+Polkadot is the first fully-sharded blockchain.

 Polkadot enables scalability by allowing specialized blockchains to communicate with each other in a secure, trust-free environment.

-Polkadot is built to connect and secure unique blockchains, whether they be public, permission-less networks, private consortium chains, or oracles and other Web3 technologies.
+Polkadot is built to connect and secure unique blockchains, whether they be public, permissionless networks, private consortium chains, or other Web3 technologies.
 It enables an internet where independent blockchains can exchange information under common security guarantees.

 Polkadot is a living network with the core pillars of governance and upgradability.
 The network has